YounesN/GOMC_Manual_Web/_build/html/_sources/input_file.rst.txt

   writepsf ./STEP3 START ISB sys BOX 0.psf writepdb ./STEP3 START ISB sys BOX 0.pdb

 Typically, one script is run per box to generate a finalized PDB/PSF for that box.
 The script requires one additional file, the NAMD-style topology file.
-While GOMC does not directly read or interact with this file, it’s typically used to generate the PSF and, hence, is considered one of the integral file types.
+While GOMC does not directly read or interact with this file, it's typically used to generate the PSF and, hence, is considered one of the integral file types.
 It will be briefly discussed in the following section.

 Topology File
 -------------